rkoeninger/ShenScript/docs/internals.rst

    If given a trampoline, runs trampoline and checks if result is a trampoline, in which case that is then run.
 Process repeats until result is not a trampoline.
 Never returns a trampoline.
 Potentially any function in :js:`functions` will need to be settled after being called to get a useful value.

-   Handles async trapolines by branching off to unexported :js:`future` function when encountering a promise.
+   Handles async trampolines by branching off to unexported :js:`future` function when encountering a promise. :js:`future` will automatically thread trampoline settling through promise chains.

    Aliased as :js:`t` for brevity in generated code.